canzarlab/McSplicer/bin/README.md

 exonRefine and sigCount
 =======================

-This subfolder contains executable files needed as a data preprocessing step before running McSplicer.
+This subfolder contains executable files needed for the data preprocessing step prior to running McSplicer.

 * exonRefine used to refine the set of exons into non-overlapping segments.